Potato Bhaji & Chapatis

 - Salt, to taste

 Heat the oil in a large skillet.
-When it begins to simmer, add the mustard and cumin seeds and cook until they begin to pop, sizzle and sputter, about 4 minutes.
+When it begins to simmer, add the mustard and cumin seeds and cook for approximately 4 minutes, until they begin to pop and sizzle.

-Add the curry leaves and fry until fragrant, about 1 minute.
-Add the chili and cook, stirring until it releases flavour into the oil.
-Add the onion to the pan and sauté until the onions are soft and golden grown, about 5 minutes.
+Add the curry leaves and fry for 1 minute, until fragrant.
+Add the chilli and cook, stirring until it releases flavour into the oil.
+Add the onion to the pan and sauté until the onions are soft and golden brown, which should take approximately 5 minutes.
 Add the turmeric and coriander powder and stir well for a minute.

-Add the potatoes to the pan and cook until golden brown, stirring to brown all sides, 6-8 minutes.
+Add the potatoes to the pan and cook until golden brown, stirring to brown all sides for approximately 6-8 minutes.
 Take the pan off the heat and add the fresh coriander and lemon juice, if using.
 Season with salt to taste.

 You will need